Zomis/Games/README.md

 ### Documentation and test-cases at the same time

 I wrote my own tool to generate documentation for how the client and server communicates.
 As I am sometimes not motivated to write test-cases and even less motivated to write documentation, I figured that I might as well generate the documentation from the test-cases.
 I have integrated a check in my build pipeline to make sure that the documentation is not outdated.

+## Project goals, and differences from other projects

+### Project Goals

+- Open Source
+- Implementation of game rules
+- Easy accessible (works on all major browsers, should also work on mobile browsers)
+- Easy to get started
+  - Login using OAuth, or login as guest
+  - No complicated registration required
+- Relatively uncheatable, including no information sent to frontend that shouldn't be seen
+- Statistics and replays
+- No achievements and unnecessary stuff
+- Computer-controlled opponents to entertain yourself or to think about optimal actions
+- Possibility to make your own computer-controlled opponent (if you're a programmer at least, possibly also for others in the future)
+- AI:s with Reinforcement Learning (not yet implemented)
+- Easy to make new games
+- Platform for implementing and play-testing new games and game ideas
+  - Provides re-usable components (see #96 for frontend components, some similar functionality also exist for back-end)

+### Differences from Tabletop Simulator, Board Game Arena and other projects

+- No need to download anything, or register
+- No "flip table" button (some might consider it the best feature of Tabletop, others both the best and the worst)
+- Not just a physics engine.
+This has all the rules implemented and fully automated
+- Computer-controlled opponents
+- All games are free, no premium-specific games
+- No achievements and unnecessary stuff
+- Open Source

 ## TODO-list / Roadmap / Future features